Siege of Jinju (1593)

-The second siege of Jinju was a battle during 1593 in Hideyoshi's invasions of Korea at Jinju Fort.
+The second siege of Jinju was a battle fought on 1593 at Jinju Fortress during the Imjin War.
 It occurred from 20 July to 27 July and ended in the massacre of the entire garrison and a substantial portion of the population.
 The Second Battle of Jinju became the origin of the Uwajima Ushi-oni Festival in Uwajima, Ehime Prefecture, Japan.

 Background

-Toyotomi Hideyoshi was determined to take Jinju and ordered the previous Japanese failure to take the city.
+During the Imjin War, Toyotomi Hideyoshi was determined to take Jinju after the previous Japanese failure to take the city.
 Konishi Yukinaga informed Ming military advisor Shen Weijing of Kato's intent to attack and told him that it was merely a face-saving gesture rather than a new offensive.
 Shen advised the Korean military to avoid Jinju and let the Japanese destroy it.
 Kim Chŏn-il did not heed Shen's advice and brought his militia along with Korean military personnel led by Hwang Jin, a righteous army led by Ko Chong-hu, and others into Jinju, intending to defend it from Kato.
-Not knowing where the Japanese were going, the Koreans divided their forces with Kim Cheon-il, commanding the garrison of 4,000 soldiers at Jinju.
+Not knowing where the Japanese were going, the Koreans divided their forces with Kim Ch'ŏnil, commanding the garrison of 4,000 soldiers at Jinju, who were joined by volunteers, guerrillas, a small Chinese force, and a large number of civilians including women and children, making for a total of about 60,000.

 The Japanese arrived at Jinju on 20 July 1593 with 90,000 troops with reinforcements from Japan.
 Ukita Hideie led 90,000 Japanese troops to take Jinju, making it the largest mobilization of Japanese forces for a single operation in the entire war.
 The Japanese began to construct wooden shields to allow them to advance against the walls.
 To the west were Konishi Yukinaga with 26,000 men, and to the north were Kato Kiyomasa with 25,000 while Ukita Hideie and Kikkawa Hiroie commanded the reserve of 17,000.